Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Summary

 \section{Summary}

-In the present work we consider the effects, on r-mode instability, due to the presence of a solid crust in a neutron star.
-By employing a phenomenological nuclear model we calculated the equation of state of $\beta$-stable matter which characterizes the neutron star core and is used for the location of the transition density at the inner edge between the liquid core and the solid crust.
-The stiffness of the equation of state parameterized via the slope parameter $L$, was varied on the interval $50\ {\rm MeV} \leq L \leq 110$ MeV.
-The gravitational and the viscous times scales depend directly on the parameter $L$ as well as indirectly on the transition density $n_t$.
+In the present work I consider the effect, on r-mode instability, due to the presence of a solid crust in a neutron star.
+By employing a phenomenological nuclear model I calculated the equation of state of $\beta$-stable matter which characterizes the neutron star core and is used for the location of the transition density at the inner edge between the liquid core and the solid crust.
+The stiffness of the equation of state parameterized via the slope parameter $L$, was varied on the interval $72.5\ {\rm MeV} \leq L \leq 110$ MeV.
+The gravitational and the viscous time scales depend directly on the parameter $L$ as well as indirectly on the transition density $n_t$.
 As a consequence the critical angular velocity as well as the critical temperature depend on the equation of state.
-We found also that the instability window drops by $\simeq 20-40 $ Hz when the mass of a neutron star is raised from $M=1.4 M_{\odot}$ to $M=1.8 M_{\odot}$.
-Finally we compared the r-mode instability window for the five selected equation of states with those of the observed neutron stars in low-mass x-ray binaries (LMXBs) for $M=1.4 M_{\odot}$ and $M=1.8 M_{\odot}$.
-According to our finding one can presume that either the LMXBs masses are even lower than $M=1.4 M_{\odot}$ or a softer equation of state is more preferred.
+I found also that the instability window drops by $\simeq 20-40 $ Hz when the mass of a neutron star is raised from $M=1.4 M_{\odot}$ to $M=1.8 M_{\odot}$ and also that the use of a stiffer equation of state increases the instability window.
+I compared the r-mode instability window for the five selected equation of states with those of the observed neutron stars in LMXBs and MSRPs for $M=1.4 M_{\odot}$ and $M=1.8 M_{\odot}$.
+I found that the majority of the stars lie outside of the instability windows.
+Finally, I estimated the time evolution of the spin frequency and spin-down rate for the selected EOS's for a $M=1.4 M_{\odot}$ neutron star mass in comparison with three observed cases.
+I conclude that it may be possible to impose additional constraints on the nuclear equation of state, by a suitable combination of observations and relative theoretical predictions.